azimiqbal/websiteBachelorProject/README.md

 ## Description
 This is a ReactJS based project for my bachelor project.
-This is a single page application, built on the template from Issaaf kattan:https://www.free-css.com/assets/files/free-css-templates/preview/page234/interact/">Free-CSS.com </a>
+This is a single page application.
 All 'visual' data can be easily modified by changing the data.json file.

 ## Make it Yours!
 ### 1. Preps